Mohanishpradeep/MoniGPT/README.md

 ```

 2. Update the following files:
-   * Replace all instance of the name `Harikrishna Dev` or `Harry` with your name and nickname in the following files:
+   * Replace all instance of the name `Mohanish` or 'Moni' with your name and nickname in the following files:
      * `app.py`
      * ``templates/template.json``
    * Change the following in the `data` folder